-Consequently, although the proposed development does not include the provision of formal play area provision, this is consistent with the docketed masterplan.
-On this consideration the proposed development is consistent with Policies OS3 and OS4 of the adopted East Lothian Local Development Plan 2018 and with the indicative masterplan docketed to planning permission in principle 14/00903/PPM.
+Consequently, although the proposed development does not include play area provision or the provision of formal areas of open space consistent with Policies OS3 and OS4 of the ELLDP, this is consistent with the docketed masterplan attached to planning permission in principle 14/00903/PPM.
+On this consideration the proposed development is consistent with Policies OS3 and OS4 and with the indicative masterplan docketed to planning permission in principle 14/00903/PPM.